Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that the navigation bar updates dynamically based on user role (admin, log, personnel, guard, visitor, guest), showing only permitted links.

+**Preconditions:**
+- Multiple user accounts exist with different roles (admin, guard, personnel, visitor)
+- Users are not currently authenticated
+- Navigation system is configured with role-based visibility rules

 **Actions:**
 - Step 1: Sign in as an admin user
 - Step 2: Verify navigation links for admin role